I love "OK" so much I fight for it with my editors. Here's why.

-The two spellings peacefully coexist today: the Associate Press recommends "OK" and the Chicago Manual of Style says both are fine, but the “O-K-A-Y” spelling looks more like a word.
-My publisher’s style is “O-K-A-Y,” but to honor the word's origins, I insist on "OK" instead of "okay."
-So far, they have been kind enough to indulge me.
+Today, the two spellings peacefully coexist: the Associated Press emphatically recommends the two-letter spelling, and the Chicago Manual of Style says both are fine, but the “O-K-A-Y” spelling looks more like a word.
+My publisher’s style is “O-K-A-Y,” but to honor the word's origins, I insist on the "OK" spelling.
+So far, they’ve been kind enough to indulge me.

-Because "okay" is the form recommended by Chicago, and Chicago is the dominant style guide in the publishing industry, "okay" is the dominant form in fiction, as you can see from the following Google Ngram search that is limited to English fiction:
+Because the “O-K-A-Y” spelling seems to be preferred by book publishers, though, that’s the dominant form in fiction, as you can see from the following Google Ngram search that is limited to English fiction:

-However, when the search is more broad, covering all English in Google Books, "OK" overtook "okay" in 1990, and continues to be used more often today.
+When the search is more broad, however, covering all English in Google Books, you can see that "OK" overtook "okay" in 1990, and continues to be used more often today.

 Image courtesy of Shutterstock.